marnuba/gif2asm/README.md

 gif2code <INPUT.GIF>

 This produces an INPUT.asm file that can be included by the given assembler.
-Supported assembers are:

 gif2code --bin <INPUT.GIF>

-This produces two files: INPUT.lut and INPUT.bin.
+This produces two files: INPUT.clut and INPUT.bin.
 These files can be used from an assembler by including them as binary files.

 The format of the files is as follows:

 ### LUT File

 The first byte represents the number of entries.
+The value "00" represents 256 colors, the maximum.

-The entries follow at offest 2.
+The entries follow at offest 1.
 Each entry consists of 4 bytes, just as the LUT in the Foenix computers:
 The first three bytes represent the color value in the order B, G, R.
 The fourth byte is reserved for later usage.

 ### IMG File

+The first 4 bytes represent the width and height of the image data, lo-byte first.

-Each byte represents one pixel.
+Starting with the 5th byte, each byte represents one pixel.
 The value is the index of the color in the lookup table.
 The order is line by line from top to bottom, each line from left to right.